astroray/UElixir/README.md

 UElixir.Application is entry point of this mix project.
 There are a few options you can adjust.

 - port : the port number for your network connection.
-- time_step : the internal time to apply authorative state to your clients in milliseconds.
+- time_step : the internal time to apply authoritative state to your clients in milliseconds.
 - channel_count : the number of channels to separate user group. **(NOT_IMPLEMENTED)**

 ```elixir